The Artist’s Way

 Monica's teaching style is inclusive and trauma-informed, and she welcomes people of all perspectives on matters of faith, religion, and spirituality.

-A copy of The Artist’s Way by Julia Cameron
+• A copy of The Artist’s Way by Julia Cameron (any edition is fine!)

 “No matter what your age or your life path, whether making art is your career or your hobby or your dream, it is not too late or too egotistical or too selfish or too silly to work on your creativity.”